 MNCs aren’t limited to just the U.S.: A number of corporations based in other countries are also considered MNCs, including Toyota, BP, and Volkswagen.

 Selling its goods and services in another country doesn’t make a company a multinational corporation.
-Plenty of domestic corporations export their products overseas without meeting the definition of multinational corporation.
+Plenty of domestic corporations export their products overseas without meeting the definition of a multinational corporation.

 Types of Multinational Corporations